Nurses Certified in Ostomy Care

 - Development of problem-solving plans

-- General assistance with stoma problems
+- General assistance with stoma problems (such as leakage irritated skin, change in stoma appearance, etc.)

 What do patients need to bring when they come to the ostomy clinic?